duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-1-.md

 ng g app --help
 ```

 * Create a new app by running the below command in the terminal in a directory of your choice.

 ```
 ng g app customer-portal --style scss --routing
 ```

-* Add a default set up for ngrx to our new app
+* Add a default set up for ngrx to our new app.
+We can run the generate command for ngrx with the module and --onlyEmptyRoot option to only add the StoreModule.forRoot and EffectsModule.forRoot calls without generating any new files versus --root which will make a default reducer and effect.

 ```
-ng g ngrx app --module=apps/customer-portal/src/app/app.module.ts  --root
+ng g ngrx app --module=apps/customer-portal/src/app/app.module.ts  --onlyEmptyRoot
 ```